imd-tec/qualcomm-ci/README.md

 NOTES
-- Container image is currectly hard-coded as imdtec/imdt-qualcomm-build-setup:0.5.1 in *qualcomm-docker-run.sh*.
+- The container image is currectly hard-coded with imdtec/imdt-qualcomm-build-setup:0.5.1 as the base image.